Ziya-As/PostgreSQL/postgreSQL.md

 PostgreSQL provides two specific data types to support full-text searches: `tsvector` and `tsquery`.

 `tsvector` represents a document optimized for text search by storing a sorted list of distinct normalized words.
-The technical terms of the normalized words are **lexemes**.
+The technical term of the normalized words are **lexemes**.
 Lexemes are words without variations, such as "teaches" and "teaching" words have the lexeme "teach".

 To convert a regular string to a `tsvector`, you use the `to_tsvector` function.
 For example: